w8tcha/CKEditor-WordCount-Plugin/README.md

 CKEditor-WordCount-Plugin
 =========================

-WordCount Plugin for CKEditor that counts the words an shows the word count in the footer of the editor.
+WordCount Plugin for CKEditor that counts the words/characters an shows the word count and/or char count in the footer of the editor.

 (http://www.watchersnet.de/Portals/0/screenshots/dnn/CKEditorWordCountPlugin.png)